isomerpages/cris-precise/_bio/Board Oversight Committee/Dr Goh Khean Teik.md

 </div>
 <p><strong>Dr Goh Khean Teik</strong> assumed the role of Group Director,
-Hospital Services Group, Ministry of Health Singapore (MOH) in September 2025.
-Prior to this appointment, he was the Director of the Hospital Services Division.
+Hospital Services Group, Ministry of Health Singapore (MOH) in September 2025, in addition to his appointment as the Director of the Hospital Services Division.
 The division is tasked with oversight of clinical services and polices in acute and community hospitals, capacity planning and management, and strategic hospital services sector development, which also includes